Site icon nobizlikedoughbiz

 • 40g grapeseed oil

-• 12g clear vanilla extract
+• 12g vanilla extract

 Instructions

-3. Add the eggs, one at a time, beat for 1 minute after each addition on medium-high.
-Scrape down the sides of the bowl and stir for 4 minutes with the mixer on high.
-Scrape down the sides of the bowl again.
+3. Add the eggs one at a time, beating for 1 minute after each addition on medium-high.
+Scrape down the sides, then mix on high for 4 minutes until fully incorporated.
+Scrape down the bowl again.

-1. Preheat the oven to 149°C /300°F. Line a pan with baking paper.
+1. Preheat the oven to 150°C / 300°F. Line a baking sheet with parchment paper.

 Assemble the Cake